whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 - **mode {server | p2p}** , p2p being the default and working as a site to site VPN
 - **dev {tunX | tapX}** - Specify the name of an interface that will be created by openvpn.
 Use tun for L3 tunneling and tap for bridge VPN
 - **dev-type {tun | tap}** - Use this option only if the device names above are not starting with tun or tap.
-- **dev-node {/dev/net/node_name}** - Explicitly set the device node rather than using /dev/net/tun, /dev/tun, /dev/tap, etc.
+- **dev-node {/dev/net/node_name}** - Explicitly set the device node rather than using /dev/net/tun.
+On Linux, tun/tap devices are created by accessing /dev/net/tun
 >If OpenVPN cannot figure out whether node is a TUN or TAP device based on the name, you should also specify *--dev-type tun* or *--dev-type tap*.
 >On Windows systems, select the TAP-Win32 adapter which is named node in the Network Connections Control Panel or the raw GUID of the adapter enclosed by braces.
 The *--show-adapters* option under Windows can also be used to enumerate all available TAP-Win32 adapters and will show both the network connections control panel name and the GUID for each TAP-Win32 adapter.
 - **link-mtu**